puppetlabs/relay-docs/docs/reference/relay-types.md

 Connections can be reused across workflows.
 Referencing the same `!Connection` by name in another workflow will automatically use the defined connection.

-See also the documentation on [Adding connections to your workflow](/docs/using-workflows/adding-connections.md).
+See also the documentation on [Managing connections to your workflow](/docs/using-workflows/managing-connections.md).

 ## !Secret